Biblical Theology

 Listen to this article

-“And took off their chariot wheels, that they drave them heavily: so that the Egyptians said, Let us flee from the face of Israel; for the Lord fighteth for them against the Egyptians.”
+And tooke off their charet wheeles, that they draue them heauily: So that the Egyptians said, Let vs flee from the face of Israel: for the Lord fighteth for them, against the Egyptians.
+Exodus 14:25 (KJV)

-Context:Exodus 14 recounts the miraculous deliverance of the Israelites from the pursuing Egyptian army at the Red Sea.
-After leaving Egypt, the Israelites found themselves trapped between the sea and the approaching Egyptian army.
-In their fear, they cried out to Moses, but God reassured them and commanded Moses to stretch out his hand over the sea.
-As Moses obeyed, the Lord caused a strong east wind to blow all night, dividing the sea and creating a dry path for the Israelites to cross.
-Meanwhile, the Egyptians pursued them, but as they entered the divided sea, the wheels of their chariots were miraculously removed by God.
+Exodus 14 recounts the miraculous deliverance of the Israelites from the pursuing Egyptian army at the Red Sea.
+After leaving Egypt the people found themselves trapped between the sea and the approaching Egyptian forces.
+In their fear they cried out to Moses, but God reassured them and commanded Moses to stretch out his hand over the sea.
+The Lord caused a strong east wind to blow all night, dividing the waters and creating a dry path for the Israelites to cross.
+As the Egyptians entered the divided sea, the wheels of their chariots were miraculously removed, rendering their mighty army unable to pursue.

 In summary, Exodus 14:25 showcases God’s supernatural intervention on behalf of the Israelites by removing the chariot wheels of the pursuing Egyptian army.
-It teaches us to trust in God’s power, rely on His guidance, and recognise that He fights for His people.
+It teaches us to trust in God’s power, rely on His guidance, and recognize that He fights for His people.

 Share this: